 TELACU College Success Program Scholarship - $5,000

-Deadline Varies, Registration opens at December
+Deadline Varies, Registration opens in December

 Administered by the TELACU Education Foundation, the College Success Program was created in 1983 to develop and empower new generations of leaders in the communities it serves.
 The Program is funded by TELACU and the generous contributions of our partners - corporations, colleges, and universities, non-profit organizations and individuals - who have joined us over the past 30 years in advancing educational opportunities for our community.